Annual US inflation falls to 3-year low, clearing the way for the Fed to begin cutting rates

 WASHINGTON (AP) — Year-over-year inflation reached its lowest level in more than three years in July, the latest sign that the worst price spike in four decades is fading and setting up the Federal Reserve for an interest rate cut in September.

-Wednesday’s report from the Labor Department showed that consumer prices rose just 0.2% from June to July after dropping slightly the previous month for the first time in four years.
+Wednesday’s report from the Labor Department showed that consumer prices rose just 0.2% from June to July after dropping slightly the previous month.
 Measured from a year earlier, prices rose 2.9%, down from 3% in June.
-It was the mildest year-over-year inflation figure since March 2021.
+It was the mildest gain since March 2021.

 The ongoing inflation slowdown could affect the presidential campaign, given that former President Donald Trump has highlighted rampant inflation as a key failing of the Biden administration and its energy policies.
 Vice President Kamala Harris has said she would soon unveil new proposals to “bring down costs and also strengthen the economy overall.”